Engineering Makerspace at Hudson Beare

-The Engineering Makerspace is a dedicated workspace where students can design, build and test their own engineering models and inventions.
+The Engineering Makerspace is a dedicated workspace where students can design, build and test their own engineering projects and inventions.
 Co-run by the School of Engineering and Edinburgh Innovations, it is home to a community of student inventors, from first years to PhD students.

 Whether you want to build a mini rocket, try your hand at 3D printing, or access support for your business ideas, the Makerspace is the place to experiment and meet fellow innovators.

-You will also have access to practical support and supervision from our expert technical staff, alongside entrepreneurial advice and funding opportunities from Edinburgh Innovations.
+You will have access to practical support and supervision from our expert technical staff, alongside entrepreneurial advice and funding opportunities from Edinburgh Innovations.

 What facilities are available?

-Engineering Makerspace: Level 0 (Hazard 1 activities)
+Engineering Makerspace: (Hazard 0 activities)

 Level 0 provides general bench space for light manual assembly, and low voltage electronic and electrical work.